rkuma183/wilsonmar.github.io/_posts/2016-10-29-raspberry.md

    "Wheezy" (the squeeze toy penguin with the red bow tie) was the previous version of Raspbian.
+   QUESTION: Where is the history of old versions and how does one get announcement emails?

-   "sid" (the bad boy in Toy Story) is the 2017 release.
+   "sid" (the bad boy in Toy Story) is slated to be the 2017 release.

 0. TODO: Calculate on the Mac a SHA hash on your laptop to verify SHA from the website.